bibliocoll/JournalTouch/README.md

 ### Configuring the tables of contents

 The TOCs are injected with an HTML snippet.
 Configure in the *ajax* directory.
-If for some reason you do not want links to appear, set the *config.ini* setting to false (group *toc*).
+If for some reason you do not want links to appear, set the *config.php* setting to false (group *toc*).
 Please note: to make sure that you really have full text access, you might want to inject an OpenURL service like SFX beforehand.
 It should be easy at least with CrossRef -- the service is already sending a valid OpenUrl ("coins" field).
 Configure for example in the *ajax* directory.

 ## Icons